-- A. Establish Albany Rowing Center's presence at the proposed site - i.
-Acquire a lease agreement with the city for use of the site and construction of the facilities - ii.
-Begin construction of boat storage and other phase one components discussed in this report
+A. Establish Albany Rowing Center's presence at the proposed site i.
+Acquire a lease agreement with the city for use of the site and construction of the facilities i.
+Begin outreach to political leaders at all levels of government, philanthropic organizations and individuals, universities, and high schools.